 Share original content.
 The filters that critics fear will search for copied content to block.
 One way to evade them is to post content that has never been posted before.
 In other words – be creative!
 Many meme enthusiasts, for example, have started redrawing popular memes by hand as a way to protest Article 13.

-Get ready for Article 13 by trying out NordVPN FREE for 7 days!
+Get ready for Article 13 by trying NordVPN with our 30-day money-back guarantee!